bathtub/heartbreaking/heartbreaking.md

 # The Heartbreaking: Heartbleed Healing

 _This text as originally written is in the format of response to [Sean Cassidy's post](http://blog.existentialize.com/diagnosis-of-the-openssl-heartbleed-bug.html) regarding [The Heartbleed Bug](http://heartbleed.com), ([CVE](http://cve.mitre.org)-[2014-0160](http://www.kb.cert.org/vuls/id/720951A)) as linked from [Ars Technica](http://arstechnica.com/security/2014/04/critical-crypto-bug-in-openssl-opens-two-thirds-of-the-web-to-eavesdropping).
-It is a live document, and now resembles a FAQ.
-Changes are tracked by git:_
+It is a live document tracked by git, and now resembles a FAQ._

 - It _pertains to the catastrophic vulnerabilities in [OpenSSL](http://openssl.org)._
 - It _(possibly) describes additional, yet-unpatched bug(s)._